There is an old adage: “If you aren’t at the table, you’re on the menu.”

 Iowa joining the Recognition of EMS Personnel Licensure Interstate Compact (Also known as “REPLICA”) – In May of 2019, the Iowa Legislature passed unanimously and Governor Reynolds signed a bill championed by our client, the Iowa Emergency Medical Services Association (IEMSA), entering Iowa into the Recognition of EMS Personnel Licensure Interstate Compact (REPLICA).
 It took us one year to get this bill passed.

 Independent Accreditation for Private Schools – We have represented The Iowa Association of Christian Schools (IACS) since December of 2006.
-In May of 2013, after over six years of advocating for a system of accreditation for private schools that added independent accrediting agencies to the state option, the Legislature passed a bill that included (Division 11) IACS’ proposed language.
+In May of 2013, after over six years of advocating for a system of accreditation for private schools that added independent accrediting agencies to the state option, the Legislature passed a bill that included IACS’ proposed language (Division 11 of the bill).
 Governor Branstad signed the bill in early June.
 In 2016, Goranson Consulting successfully advocated on behalf of IACS for the removal of the sunset provision, making the program permanent.

 School Tuition Organization Expansions – On average, Iowa increases tax credits available and/or adds qualified donors every couple of years.
 This program makes private school tuition affordable to lower- and middle-income families through scholarships made possible by individuals and businesses donating in exchange for state income tax credits.
 These increases are championed by a coalition of organizations including Goranson Consulting client, the Iowa Association of Christian Schools.